 Tariffs, never completely absent, rose to the foreground of US economic policy again in 2018.
 The US imposed safeguard tariffs on washing machines and solar panels, followed by national security tariffs on steel and aluminum.
 The US president threatened Canada, Mexico, and Germany with national security tariffs on imported autos.
 Intensified tariff use led to renewed efforts by economists to quantify the impact of trade policies.
 The 2018 tariffs also reinforce the point that most trade policy is imposed at the industry level.
 This creates a dilemma for researchers.
 Trade economists have developed a toolkit for tariff counterfactuals that imposes minimal data and estimation requirements.
-Industrial organization economists have an even more established framework for conducting industry-level counterfactuals.
+Industrial organization (IO) economists have an even more established framework for conducting industry-level counterfactuals.
 It differs from the approach favored by trade economists in almost every important respect, but the most emphasized feature is rich substitution.
-Berry et al. (2004) state the main IO critique that applies to CES as well as other models of monopolistic competition used in trade: "Models without individual differences in preferences for characteristics generate demand substitution patterns that are known to be a priori unreasonable (depending only on market shares and not on the characteristics of the vehicles)."
+Berry et al. (2004) state the main IO critique that applies to constant elasticity of substitution (CES) as well as other demand systems common in the models of monopolistic competition used in trade: "Models without individual differences in preferences for characteristics generate demand substitution patterns that are known to be a priori unreasonable (depending only on market shares and not on the characteristics of the vehicles)."

-The IO structure promises greater realism at the cost of more onerous data and estimation requirements.
+The IO structure pioneered by Berry et al. (1995) promises greater realism at the cost of more onerous data and estimation requirements.
 What can be said, systematically, about the suitability of the trade approach when the data are generated by the assumptions of the IO approach?
 This paper starts with the premise that IO economists have correctly specified the data generating process (DGP).
-That DGP presents several distinct challenges for the simpler representation of CES-monopolistic competition offered by trade economists.
-After analyzing those problems, we investigate whether the CES method can be viewed as an acceptable approximation.
+The demand side of that DGP is mixed multinomial logit (MMNL).
+McFadden and Train (2000) proved that "any discrete choice model derived from random utility maximization has choice probabilities that can be approximated as closely as one pleases by a MMNL model."
+This theorem motivates the use of MMNL as the benchmark model of consumer behavior.
+This DGP presents several distinct challenges for the simpler representation of CES-monopolistic competition (CES-MC) offered by trade economists.
+After analyzing those problems, we investigate whether the CES-MC method can be viewed as an acceptable approximation.
 To do so, we use both the data and the parameter estimates from the seminal paper in the literature, Berry et al. (1995).
-Then we impose 10% tariffs on foreign varieties and solve the model to obtain the new equilibrium.
-We then use the method of Exact Hat Algebra-relying solely on initial market shares and on an estimate of the elasticity of substitution-to obtain a CES prediction of ex post equilibrium market shares.
+Our counterfactual imposes a 10% tariff on foreign varieties and solves the model to obtain the new equilibrium.
+We then use the method of Exact Hat Algebra (EHA)-relying solely on initial market shares and on an estimate of the elasticity of substitution-to obtain a CES-MC prediction of ex post equilibrium market shares.
+This policy scenario is more general than it might appear, since it applies to any tax that discriminates against some across varieties (e.g. a tax based on fuel consumption as in Grigolon et al. (2018), or based on the sugar content of soft drinks as in Dubois et al. (2020)).